SilkRose/Pony/stories/twilights-forest/twilights-forest.md

 A tear escaped her and fell to the ground as she looked around and remembered each tree.
 Her forest always brought her sadness, but also a serenity that she felt nowhere else.

 Other ponies rarely visited Twilight's forest.
-Twilight was the only regular to come here, if you could even call her that with how infrequent she visits.
+Twilight was the only regular to come here, if you could even call her that with how infrequent she visited.

 She made it to an intersection in the path, where the taller trees were.
 Going straight, she continued on to the center.

 Trees stretched off to either side of her, hundreds of rows streaking into the night.
-She knew each tree, and could even recall planting them.
+She knew each tree and could even recall planting them.

-Another tear escaped her as she comes across a dying tree.
+Another tear escaped her as she came across a dying tree.
 She almost didn't stop, but she wanted a look at this tree again.

 She recognized it immediately.
 A spindle tree, once bearing delicate white flowers which flared to a vibrant pink in the fall, now barren.
-Its long, thin branches still grasp upwards towards sunlight obscured over the years by other, taller trees.
+Its long, thin branches still grasped upwards towards sunlight obscured over the years by other, taller trees.

 A flash of memory: steady white hooves guiding fabric through a sewing machine.
 A smile, always freely given to her friends.
 Her serene beauty, even on her deathbed.